Torrie Wilson: Professional wrestling style and persona

-Wilson's wrestling style was technical, which included an arsenal of moves like dropkicks, clotheslines, suplexes, and pinning moves.
+Wilson's wrestling style was extremely technical, which included an arsenal of moves like dropkicks, clotheslines, suplexes, and pinning moves.
 Among her finishing and signature moves included the Nose Job which was a sitout facebuster, the swinging neckbreaker, DDT variations, a handspring back elbow (dubbed springboard elbow) and the stink face.

 Her gimmick was that of the all-American glamorous and sexy girl next door who sometimes carried her female dog Chloe with her during matches.
 She was cited by WWE as being "one of the most desired Divas during her seven years with WWE.
 And while she never held the WWE Women's Championship, the former Miss Galaxy winner can lay claim to performing in one of the most downloaded matches in WWE.com history: a Bikini Contest against Sable from Judgment Day in 2003."

+In an interview with Chris Van Vliet which aired on the February 1, 2024 episode of Insight with Chris Van Vliet, Wilson revealed that she actually hated doing sexualized segments while in the WWE, describing the numerous bikini contests she engaged in as "mortifying."
+Wilson would again express her dislike of her sexualized WWE segments in an interview with Ariel Helwani which aired on the September 17, 2025 episode of The Ariel Helwani Show, even describing her renowned 2003 WWE Judgement Day bikini contest with Sable as being "like that nightmare where you wake up in the middle of the night and you’re at school naked.”